apache/couchdb/share/doc/src/query-server/protocol.rst

        ]
      ]

-There, we had made a big mistake: we had return result in single message from the Query Server.
-It's ok while there are few data in the database, but it's not acceptable for millions documents and millions view rows.
+There, we had made a big mistake: we had returned out result in a single message from the Query Server.
+That's ok when there are only a few rows in the view result, but it's not acceptable for millions documents and millions view rows

 Let's fix our list function and see the changes in communication::